-The rising problem of noise pollution has many causes, the include:
+The rising problem of noise pollution has many causes, they include:

-The evergrowing number of people on the planet and the added expanse of urban areas means the hustle and bustle of cities is a growing issue.
+- Population Growth The ever growing number of people on the planet and the added expanse of urban areas means the hustle and bustle of cities is a growing issue.
 More people, more jobs and more industry can equate to more noise and more damaging noise.

 Advanced technology affects the community and environment.
 Besides annoyance and sleep disturbance issues, several specific forms of ill health are associated with exposure to outdoor noise pollution.
 For examples, continued exposure to urban sounds such as ongoing noise from consistent traffic can lead to coronary heart disease.